 Ascend the Langkawi Skycab

 It’s a little way out of town but the cable car on the island is well worth a visit.
 The steepest cable car in the world, you’ll be whisked up the side of a hill to get some spectacular sweeping views over all of Langkawi.
 More than that, the Skycab is more than just a cable car and has a host of different attractions – you can do a 3D experience, you can take a sky tram or, as we did, definitely walk the Sky Bridge!
-The Sky Bridge is – as the name suggests – a walkway at the top of the cable car where you wind your way around the hill to get even more fantastic photos.
+The Sky Bridge is – as the name suggests – a walkway at the top of the cable car where you wind your way around the hill to get even more fantastic photos from atop this Malaysian landmark.

 The Sky Cab isn’t that cheap – its 85 MYR (20.75 USD / 15.75 GBP) for adults – but the Sky Bridge is only 6 MYR (1.45 USD / 1.10 GBP) per person.
 Do check their website beforehand since due to high winds, the cable car upper station is often closed.